1imo/New-NEA/docs/Front-End/Pages/PAGE - Portal.md

 Users are given the option to sign in with the [[Auth System]] through Google SignIn with Oauth, however, right now it isn't exactly secure due to the transmission of credentials through URL addresses which is why the button has been disabled temporarily.
 Users can also [[#sign in]] with their platform credentials and [[#sign up.]]

-After making the [[DiscoverProfile Component]], I was inspired to make an [[#animation ]]for the portal too, however, instead of interfacing with the [[Queue]] package I wrote in Rust, I opted to do the same in React so as to not link the page to anything that is hidden behind authentication [[INDEX - Front-End]].
+After making the [[DiscoverProfile Component]], I was inspired to make an [[#animation ]]for the portal too, however, instead of interfacing with the [[Circular Queue]] package I wrote in Rust, I opted to do the same in React so as to not link the page to anything that is hidden behind authentication [[INDEX - Front-End]].

 ### Links To